-Richard S. Warzala, age 54-Mr. Warzala has served as director of the Company since August 2006.
+Richard S. Warzala, age 55-Mr. Warzala has served as director of the Company since August 2006.
 He was appointed President and Chief Operating Officer of the Company in May 2002 and has been employed by the Company since October 2001.
-From March 2000 through March 2001, Mr. Warzala served as President of the Motion Components Group for Danaher Corporation.
-In 1993, he was named President of API Motion, a subsidiary of American Precision Industries Inc., and continued as President until 2000, when it was acquired by Danaher.
+In 1993, he was named President of API Motion, a subsidiary of American Precision Industries Inc., and continued as President until 1999, when it was acquired by Danaher Corporation where he served as President of the Motion Components Group until 2001.
 From 1976 to 1993, he held various management positions at American Precision Industries, Inc.